-Posted by redshoes26 on Feb 24 2017
+Posted by United Goods on Apr 25 2017

-Hey Lauren!
+Hey Emma!
 Tell us about you.

 What is the best part about what you do?

-What's the most challenging?
+What is the most challenging?

 As a kid, what did you want to be when you grew up?

-What would we be surprised to learn about you?
+What might we be surprised to learn about you?

-What is a favorite pair of shoes you’ve owned?
+We're shoe-aholics.
+So, what's a favorite pair of shoes you’ve owned?

 Following is the full interview we did with Jack Stahlmann of Don't Flinch.
 Part of it ran in our monthly email, redshoes news, which is sent to subscribers on the 26th of each month.
 To join the mailing list, enter your email address in the field near the bottom of each page of our website.
 We first [...]